Jersey Boys (film): Historical accuracy

+A scene in the film implies that The Four Seasons and The Angels toured together, which included extramarital affairs between the two groups' members.
+Peggy Santiglia, the Angels' lead singer and an occasional collaborator with Bob Gaudio, remarked that the portrayal was a realistic one but that, to her recollection, the two groups never actually toured together; the two groups, both being from New Jersey, were mutual friends who usually broke bread together outside of their touring schedules.

 Nick Massi, while he had occasionally played with DeVito and Valli in the early 1950s, was not a permanent member of the group that became the Four Seasons until after Gaudio joined in 1960; he also left well before DeVito, spending only five years in the group (not the ten claimed in the film), before the State Fair arrest.
 Furthermore, replacements Charles Calello and Joe Long were never in the band at the same time (Calello only briefly joined to fulfill an album commitment and select tour dates before Long joined permanently); in contrast, DeVito and Long were together in the band for several years, with their on-stage chemistry forming a key part of the group's stage act, as opposed to the Jersey Boys storyline portraying Long as replacing DeVito after his departure.
 In real life, Demetri Callas (who, unlike the others, was a Greek-American from Maryland with previous connections to New Jersey) became the group's guitarist after DeVito resigned in 1970.
+The film and musical also understated the amount of debt that DeVito had saddled the band with in the late 1960s; the $662,000 to $1,000,000 number cited in the script was actually closer to $2,000,000.

 The character of Barry Belson, who appears in only one scene giving the group its breakthrough radio airplay, was based on Joey Reynolds, who had introduced "Sherry" while working at WPOP in Hartford, Connecticut.
 Reynolds "deeply resent(ed)" being replaced by the fictional Belson in the film and musical.